Published on March 11, 2021

 It depends.

-Many factors should be taken into account.
+Many factors should be considered.
 Metabolism and genetics certainly can play a very small role in the rate of weight loss; as well as, of course, one’s medical issues and associated protocols.
 However, in the end, the most important aspect is the number of calories someone takes in versus the number of calories one expends through movement.

 Losing “only” 1 to 2 pounds per week may make weight loss seem like a slow process, but it’s a rate at which individuals are more likely to keep the weight off.
 Although it is possible to achieve a weight loss goal more quickly, this is generally associated with radical forms of dieting which are not possible, and even harmful, to continue over extended periods of time . . . and certainly not for a lifetime.